nxt-insurance/nxt_schema/README.md

 This has one drawback however.
 Let's say your test value is 4.
 This would only run your first validator and then exit from the logic since validators are combined with &&.
-In this example it might not make much sense, but it basically means that you might not have the full validation errors when running validations with `:validate_with`
+In this example it might not make much sense, but it basically means that you might not have the full validation errors when combining validations with `:validate_with`

 ### Schema options